"No threats today": Deputy Prime Minister responded whether there is a threat to Ukraine's export potential amid Russian attacks

 Recall

 President Zelenskyy announced the restoration of infrastructure in Odesa region and an investigation into those responsible for air defense in the region.
-This comes after Russian strikes that killed 8 people and injured about 30.
+This comes after Russian attacks.